EasyScience/EasyDiffractionApp/README.md

 <img height="80"><img src="./resources/images/ed_logo.svg" height="65">

-**easyDiffraction** is a scientific software for modelling and analysis of diffraction data.
-Currently, **easyDiffraction** covers classical 1D unpolarized neutron powder diffraction data collected at constant wavelength.
+**easydiffraction** is a scientific software for modelling and analysis of diffraction data.
+Currently, **easydiffraction** covers classical 1D unpolarized neutron powder diffraction data collected at constant wavelength.

 ![easyDiffraction Screenshot](./resources/images/ed_analysis_dark.png)

-## What is easyDiffraction for?
+## What is easydiffraction for?

-**easyDiffraction** allows simulation of diffraction patterns based on a structural model and refinement of its parameters.
+**easydiffraction** allows simulation of diffraction patterns based on a structural model and refinement of its parameters.
 For refinement, the program uses a number of fitting engines (minimizers).

-**easyDiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **easyDiffraction** is based on _external_ crystallographic libraries such as [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).
-This allows **easyDiffraction** to cover different functionality aspects within a single, intuitive and user-friendly graphical interface.
+**easydiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **easydiffraction** is based on _external_ crystallographic libraries such as [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).
+This allows **easydiffraction** to cover different functionality aspects within a single, intuitive and user-friendly graphical interface.
 These libraries are included with the installation so there is no need to download and compile any additional components.

 ## Main features

-**easyDiffraction** is open source (currently [GPL v3](LICENSE.md)) and cross-platform, with support for Windows, macOS and Linux (Ubuntu).
+**easydiffraction** is open source (currently [GPL v3](LICENSE.md)) and cross-platform, with support for Windows, macOS and Linux (Ubuntu).

 The intuitive tabbed interface allows for a clear and defined data modelling and analysis workflow.
 There are also built-in step-by-step user guides and video tutorials for new users.

-Current main features of **easyDiffraction**:
+Current main features of **easydiffraction**:

 - Support for constant-wavelength 1D unpolarized neutron powder diffraction data.
 - Structure refinement (yet unstable) using [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).